Kong/docs.konghq.com/app/konnect/gateway-manager/data-plane-nodes/azure-peering.md

 ## How does virtual network peering Work

 {% include_cached /md/konnect/azure-peering.md %}
 > _**Figure 1:** In this diagram, the "User Azure Cloud", represents the Azure infrastructure that runs your microservices.
 The "Kong Azure Cloud", powers your Kong data planes.
-Using virtual network peering, you can ingest traffic from your Azure enviroment and expose it to the internet._
+Using virtual network peering, you can ingest traffic from your Azure environment and expose it to the internet._

 ## Prerequisites